Michael Veitch: Theatre

 In 2003, Veitch played one of the lead roles in the Australian production of the musical The Full Monty, based on the 1997 film.
 In 2004, he starred in the musical comedy It's a Dad Thing which toured nationally.

 In 2009, Veitch played the lead role of Molly Meldrum in the Melbourne musical comedy Countdown, a tribute to the iconic Countdown TV show of the 1970s and '80s.
 Veitch was praised for his performance, one reviewer remarking (of the show's return in 2011), "renowned Australian actor Michael Veitch brings the role of Molly Meldrum to life – his portrayal is nothing short of outstanding.
 One would be forgiven for thinking that Meldrum himself was back on stage.
 Veitch's imitation skills are flawless and his comic timing is second to none."

 In 2014 and 2015, Veitch toured Australia in Flak – True stories from the men who flew in World War Two, a one-man stage version of his aviation books, in which he performs, in character, several of the men whose war stories he uncovered in his books Flak and Fly.
-This production is ongoing, with more performances due for 2017/18.

 Personal life

-Veitch has a daughter who edited the student magazine Farrago, and two sons.